kubeslice-ent/egs-installation/README.md

     verify_install_timeout: 600  # Timeout for additional app installation verification (in seconds).
     skip_on_verify_fail: false  # Do not skip if additional app verification fails.
 ---
-To ensure that the table formatting appears correctly in a GitHub `README.md` file, it's crucial to use consistent spacing and avoid line breaks within table cells.
-Here's how you can structure it:

 ### Explanation of YAML Fields